 Suicide is the coward’s way out.
 No one has a right to take away their own life.
 It’s nature’s/god’s/your parent’s gift of life to you, and committing such a thing is a sin.

 Okay I’ll stop right there as I can’t go ahead and what I wrote is ridiculous already.
 Time to be me again.
 Now you must be wondering what is this.
 For starters I’m an open supporter of the fact that suicides are not a bad thing.
-There are many issues which most humans (I also keep debating whether can use that word too, another issue in itself) have either big misconceptions or thinking is too narrow minded and backward.
-For instance I’m all in favour of homosexual relationships and marriage, when I being straight can pursue with a girl of my dreams, why can’t one guy/gal be with someone which they want to be?
+There are many issues which most humans (I also keep debating whether can use that word too, another issue in itself) have either big misconceptions or thinking is too narrow minded that even my finger won’t get through.
 Society today is really going down the drain, despite all our advancement and so called modernity.
 People mistake the difference between the old ways and the new, and often stick to extremist sides of either without realizing both are necessary in the balance.
 There are those old fellas who can live without electricity, sure that’s possible but today does that really make any sense?
-That is my point.

-Setting aside my rage about human stupidity and coming to the actual topic I want to emphasize, while there are many issues which are controversial today, this is one of the most personal ones.
-I’m going to quote an old post by Andreas on why suicide is not such a bad thing.
+Setting aside my rage about human stupidity and coming to the actual topic I want to emphasize, while there are many issues which are controversial today, this is among those personal ones.
+Thanks to Andreas for the help.

 - The comment that appalls me most after people have learnt of someone’s suicide is “How could he/she do that to us?”
 First of all, every person’s mind and heart are full of secrets, so any judgement should be withheld unless that person discloses his motives.
 Second, nobody has an obligation to live.
 As nobody asked us if we wanted to be born, we don’t even have an obligation towards our parents, let alone friends, colleagues or society.
 I would argue that such a responsibility in the strictest sense however does not even exist towards a partner; because surely any relationship can be terminated by leaving and what else is suicide than a very unambiguous goodbye?